-How to masterfully manage difficult guest interactions while maintaining the relationship – and your cool.
+How to masterfully manage difficult amusement park guest interactions while maintaining the relationship – and your cool.

 1. Remain calm.